jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 9. The last step you have to do is **configuring QtCreator with the proper kits** to build JASP.
 	Start QtCreator and load, through File->Open File or Project, the JASP.pro file from \<JASP\>\jasp-desktop\JASP.pro.
-	Also load \<JASP\>\jasp-desktop\JASP-R-Interface\JASP-R-Interface.pro.
+	Also load \<JASP\>\jasp-desktop\R-Interface\R-Interface.pro.
 	Both projects are built with a different kit in Qt because they are built with different compilers.
-	Select Manage Kits in QtCreator, through Project in the side panel, and go to the Compilers Tab and add manually the MINGW compiler needed to build JASP-R-Interface.
+	Select Manage Kits in QtCreator, through Project in the side panel, and go to the Compilers Tab and add manually the MINGW compiler needed to build R-Interface.
 After adding a new compiler select its location in RTools mingw folder.
 	The compiler tab should now be similar to:

 ![Image of Qt Installer](https://static.jasp-stats.org/images/Compilers.png)